Sigismund III Vasa: Campaign

 The Commonwealth army under the command of Hetman Stanisław Żółkiewski crossed the border and on 29 September 1609 laid siege to Smolensk.
 On 4 July 1610, at the Battle of Klushino, the outnumbered Polish force achieved a decisive victory over the combined Russian and Swedish force, mostly due to the tactical competence of the Polish winged hussars.
-The battle was a major blow to the Russians; Tsar Vasili IV was subsequently ousted by the Seven Boyars and Żółkiewski entered Moscow beginning the two-year tyrannical occupation of the Kremlin.
-The Seven Boyars proclaimed Polish prince Ladislaus, Sigismund's son, as the new Tsar of Russia.
+The battle was a major blow to the Russians; Tsar Vasili IV was subsequently ousted by the Seven Boyars, and Żółkiewski entered Moscow, beginning the two-year tyrannical occupation of the Kremlin.
+The Seven Boyars proclaimed Polish prince Władysław IV, Sigismund's son, as the new Tsar of all Russia.
 In June 1611 Smolensk fell to the Poles; the deposed Vasili Shuysky was transported in a caged wagon to Warsaw, where he paid tribute to Sigismund and the Senate at the Royal Castle on 29 October 1611.
-He eventually died in captivity at Gostynin; he was most likely poisoned as his brother died soon after.
-The Polish army also committed countless atrocities while stationing in Moscow.
+He eventually died in captivity at Gostynin; he was most likely poisoned, as his brother died soon after.
+The Polish army also committed countless atrocities while stationed in Moscow.

 In 1611, Kuzma Minin and Dmitry Pozharsky formed a new army to launch an uprising against the Polish occupiers.
 The Poles eventually withdrew from Moscow in September 1612 after pillaging and burning the city.
 When news reached Sigismund he hurried with a relief force, but was unable to commence an attack.
 The war continued with little military action until 1618 when the Truce of Deulino was signed, which granted Poland new territories, including the city of Smolensk.
 The agreement marked the greatest geographical expansion of the Polish–Lithuanian Commonwealth until the loss of Livonia in 1629.
 However, Russia was able to retain independence and Michael Romanov was crowned Tsar in 1613.
 This established the Romanov dynasty which ruled Russia until the February Revolution in 1917.
-Sigismund's personal ambition of ruling the vast lands in the east as well as converting its populace to Catholicism ended in a fiasco.
+Sigismund's personal ambition of ruling the vast lands in the east as well as converting their populace to Catholicism ended in a fiasco.
 According to Alexander Gillespie, approximately five million Russians died between 1598 and 1613, the result of continuous conflict, civil war, instigated famine and Sigismund's politics.